0xMuTwo/Super-Eth-Tradingbook/README.md

 ### Random Tasks

 - [] Little Health Checker, Shows if server is healthy on Frontend
-- [] Known bug can go negative if spamming button, need balance check on "Bid"
 - [] Change name from "Create Next App"